arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/stella/tutorials/01.user-manual/content.md

 - [Truesense Android demo](https://github.com/Truesense-it/TSUwbDemo-Android) (recommended)
 - [NXP Android demo](https://github.com/nxp-uwb/UWBJetpackExample)

-***<strong>Important note for Android devices:</strong> It is recommended to enable Developer Mode to ensure proper UWB functionality.
-To activate Developer Mode, go to Settings > About phone and tap "Build number" seven times.
-Some UWB features may require additional developer permissions that can be granted through this menu.***
+***<strong>Important note for Android devices:</strong> If Developer Options is currently enabled on your Android device, please ensure all radio-related options remain at their default settings.
+We recommend keeping Developer Options disabled for optimal UWB functionality.
+If you previously enabled it, consider disabling it for the most stable device operation.***

 Install one of these apps on your smartphone and follow these steps: